 In the early 1960s, a group of companies was set up under the corporate name Industrial Promotion Services (IPS).
-Each company was created to provide venture capital, technical assistance and management support to encourage and expand private enterprise in countries of sub-Saharan Africa and South Asia.
+Each company was created to provide venture capital, technical assistance and management support to encourage and expand private enterprise in countries of Sub-Saharan Africa and South Asia.
 Growth, privatisation and a re-orientation away from import substitution and towards export promotion resulted in adjustments to IPS’ approach.

-In West Africa, AKFED supplies agricultural extension services to more than 60,000 cotton farmers, operates cotton ginneries and exports finished products.
+In West Africa, AKFED supplies agricultural extension services to more than 100,000 cotton farmers, operates cotton ginneries and exports finished products.
 Its social programmes offer microfinance, education, health and sanitation to the farmers.
 In addition to promoting the employment of women, these companies have become national role models in matters of employee welfare, including the provision of child care and health care.

 It was followed by the 75MW Kipevu II Power Plant which is located in Mombasa, and generates power for sale to the Kenyan grid.
 It was Kenya’s first privately financed “open-bid” project and the first of its kind to be successfully constructed under an updated and more stringent environmental law.

 The flagship of IPS’s infrastructure investments in East Africa is the US$ 900 million Bujagali hydropower plant located on the River Nile – a run-of-river plant that reuses water used for generation in upstream power projects.
-The 250MW Bujagali, arguably Sub-Sahara Africa’s largest privately financed hydropower plant, was completed in mid-2012 thereby increasing Uganda’s effective generation capacity by about 50% and eliminating long-standing black-outs that had constrained the economy for many years.
+The 250MW Bujagali, arguably Sub-Saharan Africa’s largest privately financed hydropower plant, was completed in mid-2012 thereby increasing Uganda’s effective generation capacity by about 50% and eliminating long-standing black-outs that had constrained the economy for many years.

-AKFED, through IPS, also invested in SEACOM - the first submarine cable operator to lay fiber optic cable networks connecting Africa to India, Middle East and Europe.
+AKFED, through IPS, also invested in SEACOM - the first submarine cable operator to lay fibre optic cable networks connecting Africa to India, Middle East and Europe.
 The company has since dramatically contributed towards changing the ICT landscape in Africa, significantly increasing the availability of international bandwidth at much lower costs.
 SEACOM is privately funded and over three quarter African owned.